Sea Serpent

 Fury Shoals

-The Fury Shoals consist of several reefs along the southwest coast of the Red Sea and offer fantastic diving opportunities with some of the most pristine reefs in Egypt.
-The hard and soft corals are pristine and a highlight of many dive sites such as the Fury Shoal Garden.
+The Fury Shoals are made up of several reefs along the southwest coast of the Red Sea, offering incredible diving with some of Egypt's most untouched reefs.
+The hard and soft corals are simply pristine and a major highlight at many dive spots, like the Fury Shoal Garden.

 North, Tiran & Dahab

-This route offers you the opportunity to dive deep into the Gulf of Aqaba.
+This route gives you the chance to dive deep into the Gulf of Aqaba.

-Dive through the famous Blue Hole and the canyon, past the magical Gabr El Bint dive site.
+You'll get to explore the famous Blue Hole and the Canyon, passing by the magical dive site Gabr El Bint.

 Brothers, Daedalus & Fury

-Fury Shoals is located in the southern Egyptian part of the Red Sea and is a mecca for dolphins.
-There are countless beautiful reefs here with thousands of colorful fish.
+And down in the southern Egyptian Red Sea, Fury Shoals is a dolphin paradise.
+You'll find countless beautiful reefs here, teeming with thousands of colorful fish.

 Abu Fandira / St. John’s